The Sailor Girl is Nic Douglass, an Australian communications professional and sailor who calls Sydney home.

 The last boat Rob seriously sailed before Nic was born was a 470, and Nic always loved training with his old sails.
 Perhaps this 158 cm, 60kg female found a size match in the 470, but it wasnt to be as Nic struggled to find someone of crew size following her permanent crew moving back to the USA.
 After three Olympics cycles, the “sailor girl” was longing to sail without the pressure of an Olympics over her head.

-After a year back on the circuit in the 470 in 2012-13, Nic returned to her roots and is just loving her adventures on 5o5s, many on the VX One’s and of course old faithfuls like the Spiral and Tasar.
+After a year back on the circuit in the 470 in 2012-13, Nic returned to her roots and is just loving her adventures on 5o5s, many on the VX One’s and of course old faithfuls like the Tasar.
 She has been back on the Yngling and Thompson 8 but she loves trying new things, and has even done a bit of sailing on the 49er.